University of Warwick

 Graduates can apply to the 4-year fast-track programme for Medicine.
 Teaching at the medical school initially occurs in small groups consisting of around 10 students who work through a clinical case based on a body system each week.
 As well as the small group learning, teaching is also delivered via lectures and clinical exposure which gradually increases throughout the first two years.
 In the first two years, students have the opportunity to explore areas of particular interest, through a Student Selected Component (SSC), where they can choose a topic from a number of options.
 In the third year, there is further opportunity to explore a topic of interest through an 8 week SSC period.

 In the final 2 years of the course, students spend the majority of their time in clinical placements, rotating through various specialities where they receive one to one supervision.
+Clinical placements are based in partner hospitals which are University Hospitals Coventry and Warwickshire, Warwick, George Eliot, Rugby St Cross and Redditch.
 In the final year of the course, students also have a 5-6 week elective which some students decide to spend abroad, as well as an assistantship which ensures the transition from final year to junior doctor goes as smoothly as possible.

 Applicants must have or be predicted a minimum of 2:1 degree in any subject.